 The Rhode Island Youth Conservation League (YCL) is an innovative approach to meeting important needs of the local land conservation movement through: 1) greater capacity for stewarding conservation land, 2) sustained, broadened public support for land conservation generally, 3) renewed, strengthened connections between people and nature.

 The YCL has been developed, beginning in 2010, by the Rhode Island Natural History Survey, the Rhode Island chapter of The Nature Conservancy, and the Audubon Society of Rhode Island with the hope that it will become a permanent conservation stewardship program for the state.
 The YCL will:

-In 2017, tasks will again include trail building and maintenance, invasive plant removal, and habitat restoration.
+In 2019, your projects will include trail building and maintenance, invasive plant removal, and habitat restoration, and include a week on Block Island digging black swallowwort (an invasive vine) out of a pasture in a conservation area.
 You’ll work hard every day but the time will fly by as you and new-found friends learn new skills and overcome challenges.